What Can I Put Under Decking to Stop Rats?

 The Different Types of Wood

 There is a wide variety of wood decking materials you can use for decking.
-Each has its very own advantages and disadvantages.
-For decking, there are two classifications of wood; softwoods and hardwoods.
+Each has its own advantages and disadvantages.
+For decking, there are two classifications of wood: softwoods and hardwoods.
 What are they?
 And which is the best one to use?

 Softwoods are among the most common varieties of wood used in decking.
-If you are on a budget, softwood decks are the best wood to use for decking.
-But if you are willing to spend more, there are better, longer-lasting, and more durable woods that you can use instead.
+If you are on a budget, softwood decking is the best wood to use.

-Cedar – Cedar is another popular choice for wood decking, which is slightly more expensive yet more durable than pine.
+Cedar: Cedar is another popular choice for wood decking, which is slightly more expensive yet more durable than pine.
 It has better resistance to moisture and weather.
 Cedar typically comes in red, yellow, or off-white shades.
-As Cedar ages, it will slowly turn to grey, unless sealed and stained.
+As Cedar ages, it will slowly turn grey unless sealed and stained

-Redwood – As with other types of wood, there are many varieties of Redwoods.
+Redwood: As with other types of wood, there are many varieties of Redwoods.
 European Redwood, a common decking material, is one of the most durable softwoods, more so than Cedar.
-It can resist moisture, weather damage, and can last longer.
-They are also naturally resistant to insects and rotting.
+It can resist moisture, rotting, and insects, helping it to last longer.

 In general, softwoods are among the cheapest wood decking options.
 If you are on a budget, the best woods you can use are Cedar and Redwood.
-While pine is less durable, it still is a cheaper, viable and reliable option.
+While pine is less durable, it is a cheaper, viable, and reliable option.

-However, if you want a stronger, more durable, and longer-lasting wood decking, the better ones than softwoods.
-If you are willing to spend more money, you may consider using hardwoods instead.
+However, if you want stronger, more durable, and longer-lasting wood decking, there are better ones than softwoods.
+If you are willing to spend more money, it is worth using hardwood instead.

-Like softwoods, there are a variety of hardwoods that you can choose.
-Here are some of the most common types you may often see used for decking.
+Like softwoods, there are a variety of hardwoods that you can choose from.
+Here are some of the most common types you may often see used for decking:

-Teak – Teak is one of the most commonly-used hardwoods due to durability.
-Teak has high oil content, which helps protect it from insects and rotting.
+Teak: Teak is one of the most commonly used hardwoods due to its durability.
+Teak has a high oil content, which helps protect it from insects and rotting.
 Many also use it for its excellent tensile strength.
 However, it is significantly rarer and more expensive than most hardwoods.

-Oak – Oak is one of the most popular hardwoods for decking, due to its strength and moisture resistance.
+Oak: Oak is one of the most popular hardwoods for decking due to its strength and moisture resistance.
 It’s also one of the most cost-efficient hardwood decking options.
-Oak often comes in two varieties; red and white oak.
+Oak typically comes in two varieties: red and white oak.

-Cumaru – Cumaru is one of the hardest, densest, most durable, and longest-lasting hardwood you can use.
+Cumaru: Cumaru is one of the hardest, densest, most durable, and longest-lasting hardwoods you can use.
 It’s scratch, fire, and moisture-resistant.
 It also has a high resistance to rotting and insects.
 However, it is also one of the most expensive varieties.

-Ipe – When it comes to hardwood, nothing can beat Ipe.
-Many agree that Ipe is the best hardwood material, naming it the best wood material.
-An Ipe deck can last for decades.
+IPE: When it comes to hardwood, nothing can beat IPE.
+Many agree that IPE is the best hardwood material since a deck made from IPE can last for decades with proper care and maintenance.
 It has the best resistance to fire, moisture, insects, and scratches.

-If you value durability and lifespan above all else, hardwoods are the best woods you can use for decking.
-They can last for decades and can resist outdoor conditions.
-When it comes to hardwoods, Ipe is undeniably the best material you can choose.
-Overall, it is the best wood you can use.
+If you value durability and lifespan above all else, hardwoods are one of the best woods you can use for decking, as they can last for decades and can resist outdoor conditions better than softwood.

 The Best Wood to Use for Decking